-As we already know, the distinctive feature of the constitutional choice game is that it seeks a solution understood as an optimal (in a sense to be clarified) subset of the possible agreements in $G_C$ .
-Players simply choose a subset $I_i$ of the joint strategies set I admissible in $G_C$ .
-Each subset of the $G_C$ strategies space is a limitation on the players' choice freedom.
+As we already know, the distinctive feature of the constitutional choice game is that it seeks a solution understood as an optimal (in a sense to be clarified) subset of the possible agreements in G_C .
+Players simply choose a subset I_i of the joint strategies set I admissible in G_C .
+Each subset of the G_C strategies space is a limitation on the players' choice freedom.
 Thus, the choice of any subset coincides with the choice of a 'constitution'.
-Each subset (constitution) in turn defines a cooperative sub-game $G_i$ whose outcome space $P_i$ is a subset of the outcome space $P_i$ of $G_C$ .
+Each subset (constitution) in turn defines a cooperative sub-game G_i whose outcome space P_i is a subset of the outcome space P of G_C .
 These sub-games may be understood as post-constitutional coalition games in which the players negotiate on how much they obtain from cooperation according their "constitutional rights".
-Hence, each post-constitutional sub game $G_i$ is constrained by the constitution (its set of possible strategies) chosen in $G_C$ .
-Formally, the outcome space $P_i$ of the constitutional choice game $G_C$ is partitioned into all its possible subsets $P_1, \dots, P_n$ (see fig. 7 for a case where seven payoff subspaces of $P_i$ are represented), and the decision problem in $G_C$ concerns the selection of the "best" subset of $P_i$ (Nash, 1950).
+Hence, each post-constitutional sub game G_i is constrained by the constitutional choice game G_C is the union of all its possible subsets $P_1....P_n$ (see fig. 7 for a case where seven payoff subspaces of P are represented), and the decision problem in G_C concerns the selection of the "best" subset of P (Nash, 1950).